Luke-Mueller/Frog_juice-noSQL/README.md

 Below I will maintain a 'Features and Techs' that lists the features the store employs.
 To view the store:

-1. open the 'frog_juice' folder in your preferred IDE
-2. open the IDE terminal
-3. run 'npm install'
+1. run 'npm install'
-4. run 'npm start'
+2. run 'npm start'
-5. open 'localhost:3000' in your preferred web browser
+3. open 'localhost:3000' in your preferred web browser

       *** if you want to use a different port, simply open the 'app.js' file and replace